abisop/nuttx-docs/en/platforms/arm/stm32f1/boards/maple/index.md

     CONFIG_ARCH_CHIP_STM32F103RB=n
     CONFIG_ARCH_CHIP_STM32F103CB=y

-2. You won't be able to buy a Sharp Memory LCD to use with your Maple.
+2. You won\'t be able to buy a Sharp Memory LCD to use with your Maple.
     If you want one, you will have to make one yourself.

 ### usbnsh